 Which Trailers Can a RAV4 Hybrid Safely Tow?

 With a 1,750 lb towing limit on the 2025 RAV4 Hybrid, you should stick to lightweight trailers like micro campers, teardrops (1,000–1,500 lb empty), and small utility racks (300–600 lb).
 Prioritize single-axle sport trailers for jet skis, kayaks, or dirt bikes to keep gross trailer weight well under the limit.
-Check tongue weight—typically 10–15% of trailer GVW—and adjust load distribution so the hitch load and vehicle payload remain within spec.
+Check tongue weight — typically 10–15% of trailer GVW — and adjust load distribution so the hitch load and vehicle payload remain within spec.

 Suitable Lightweight Trailers

-Because the 2025 RAV4 Hybrid is rated to tow up to 1,750 pounds, you should focus on micro campers, small cargo/utility trailers, and lightweight sport trailers that fall well under that limit to preserve handling, braking, and drivetrain longevity.
-Target micro camper options weighing 1,000–1,500 pounds empty; they fit the envelope and let you carry modest gear without stressing the hybrid system.
-Consider lightweight utility trailers (4×6 to 5×8) that weigh 300–600 pounds for gear, equipment, or minimalist builds.
-For sport use, choose purpose-built, low-mass trailers for kayaks or jet skis to stay within limits.
-If you opt for small enclosed trailers, prioritize reduced curb weight and compact dimensions to maintain safe, liberated mobility and minimize wear.
+Because the 2025 RAV4 Hybrid is rated to tow up to 1,750 pounds, you should focus on micro campers, small cargo/utility trailers, and lightweight sport trailers that fall well under that limit.
+Target micro camper options weighing 1,000–1,500 pounds empty.
+They fit the envelope and let you carry modest gear without stressing the hybrid system.

 Tongue Weight And Balance

-After picking a lightweight trailer that fits the RAV4 Hybrid’s 1,750 lb limit, you’ll need to check tongue weight and balance to keep handling and brakes predictable.
-Aim for 10–15% tongue weight of the trailer’s loaded mass; with a safe target tow of 1,400 lb (80% of max), that means roughly 140–210 lb pressing the hitch.
 Choose single-axle micro-campers or small boats to stay within limits and simplify trailer balance adjustments.
 Account for passengers and gear in total load calculations so tongue weight isn’t exceeded.
 Use a calibrated scale and adjust load fore/aft until you hit the percentage window.
-Proper tongue weight preserves steering feel, braking stability, and gives you the freedom to tow responsibly and confidently.
+Proper tongue weight preserves steering feel, braking stability, and lets you tow responsibly and confidently.

 Real-World Payload Examples: Passengers, Gear, Hitch Math